 Victorian Tiles - Colour Variations

-I mentioned in my last blog post about the Victorian Tiles pattern that it is super versatile.
+Let's play around with some colour and value using the Victorian Tiles pattern published in Make Modern magazine.
+In the original blog post I mentioned how this pattern is super versatile.
 But I figured instead of just talking about it I'd show you.

-So here are a few digital renderings of the quilt in different colorways, to show the many secondary patterns you can achieve with strategic placing of colour and value.
+So here are a few digital mockups of the quilt in different colorways, to show the many secondary patterns you can achieve with strategic placing of colour and value.

 This post contains affiliate links, which means I get a small commission when you make a purchase through these links, at no extra cost to you.

-For a first variation, I've done a sort of reversal of value from the original in that the navy and white parts have been reversed, and the lighter and medium blues and the pink have shifted spots.
-It still uses the same colours, but in different spots.
+For a first variation, I've done a sort of reversal of value from the original in that the dark (navy) and light (white) parts have been reversed, and the lighter and medium blues and the pink have switched places.
+It still uses the same colours as the original, but in a different arrangement that draws more attention to the square-in-a-square blocks than the original did.

-Then we can start paring down the colours.
-Here we use just four instead of the original five: two blues, a contrasting peach, and white for the background.
-Placing the contrasting peach where I did, I'm drawing attention to the star shape that appears around the big white squares.
+Now let's start paring down the colours.
+Here I use just four instead of the original five: two blues, a contrasting peach, and white for the background.
+The peach replaces the darkest blue in the original layout, and because it's more of a pop of colour, it now draws attention to the star shape around the white squares.

-Reversing those colours again, the eye is now drawn to the square-in-a-square, and the star shape becomes more of a secondary pattern again and is less in focus.
+Let's flip those colours around again and now the eye is drawn to the square-in-a-square, and the star shape becomes more of a secondary pattern again and is less in focus.

 Instead of contrasting colours we could also choose a monochromatic colour palette.
 In this case, I've achieved an ombre look by placing the darkest shade in the center of the block and going lighter towards the edges of the blocks.
 Because of this, the pattern appears rather fuzzy and has lost some of its crispness that is achieved by having greater contrast between the main elements.

-This monochrome version ups the contrast again, but loses the ombre effect in the process.
-To make the change I've simply replaced the second-darkest colour with the second-lightest one.
+This second monochrome version ups the contrast again, but loses the ombre effect in the process.
+To make the change I've simply switched around the second-darkest colour with the second-lightest one.

 Lastly, a change in block setting.
 This version uses the exact same blocks and colour arrangement as the original, but where it is set on point, with half-blocks around the perimeter, this one uses only full blocks and a straight set.